slewis74/PresentationBus/README.md

 		}
 	}
 #Subscribing
-The
+The last step is to understand how to get the subscribers wired up.
+In short, you have to pass an instance of the subscibing class into the PresentationBus' Subscribe method.
+In most of the apps I build I'm using an IoC container, and we can get it to do some of the dirty work.
 ##Autofac
-If you're using Autofac you may want something like the following
+If you're using Autofac you may want something like the following to register the bus itself into the container

     public class PresentationBusModule : Module
     {